-Permission is given to children in Y5 and Y6, with adult guidance, to self-administer, to those managing asthma, if required.
+Permission is given to children in Y5 and Y6, with adult guidance, to self-administer asthma medication if required.
 For all children with asthma, spare medication can be stored in the child's classroom on a shelf and a responsible adult will assist the child and log the dose taken (if required and requested by their parent/carer).